Why become a fair trade university?

 Following the leadership of a group of students in 2011, the University gained Fairtrade accreditation in May 2013.
 A requirement to maintain accreditation, is that Fairtrade certified tea and coffee are the default options at all University meetings and kitchenettes.
 Currently, only 5% of kitchenette consumables are Fairtrade products.

-On Tuesday 31 July 2018 the University Chancellery Executive approved moving to 100% Fairtrade consumables – this includes tea, coffee, drinking chocolate, sugar and soap.
-The initiative, which aligns with the University’s Sustainability Plan, will be officially launched during this year’s Fairtrade Fortnight celebrations (3-16 Aug).
+In 2018, aligning with the University’s Sustainability Plan, the University Chancellery Executive approved moving to 100% Fairtrade kitchen consumables – this includes tea, coffee, drinking chocolate, sugar and soap.

 Fair trade products